Vixci/BoostSudoku/README.md

         python -S3 SAT.py input/sudokus/4x4.txt

 It outputs the result as a list of symbols that are positive.
 The truth assignment can be partial, as the algorithm stops as soon as it can satisfy the formula.
 Therefore we can assume that if a symbol is not present in the result, it is negative.
-If there is no solution, it outputs False.
-If any assignment works the result is a partial assignment.
+If there is no solution, it outputs an empty file.
+If any further assignment works the result is a partial assignment.
 If option 2 is used, all outputs are in the same file on separate lines.

 A separate script to generate standalone rules + puzzle DIMACS SUDOKU files from the dot-file input.
 You can generate as many separate files as specified by the argument ``-n``